Your Northern Ireland Travel Blog Guide

 1. Visit the City of Culture

 So you must spend some time in the city of Derry, which is the second largest city in Northern Ireland.
 Derry was hailed as the City of Culture in 2013 and hasn’t lost that title since.
 Culture just surrounds you wherever you find yourself in Derry.
 There are powerful wall murals located around the city that offer tourists an insight into the history of the place.
 It is also home to the iconic peace bridge that also has a very important significance to Northern Ireland.

-Derry city is pack with events all year long, its most famous one being the Halloween Festival.
+Derry city is packed with events all year long, its most famous one being the Halloween Festival.
 If there is ever a time to visit Derry it should be around Halloween time.
-The City goes all out, a really fun experience
+The City goes all out, it is a really fun experience.

 2. The Sperrin Mountains